UVA Rays account for 80% of skin ageing

 Blobs of toughened elastin rise from the dermal bed to the epidermis, which shows up as sun-damaged skin.

 UVA versus UVB

 So why is it that UVA ages yet UVB only burns sometimes?
 UVB rays are short and energetic; they don’t travel long distances and are much stronger during the summer.

 UVB is only a problem when the sun is at its highest around 12.00 pm until 2 pm, and UVB is easily blocked by cloud, glass and clothing.

-UVA rays, however, are closer in wavelength to visible light and are present most of the day, they are much more intense and longer than UVB.
+However, UVA rays are closer in wavelength to visible light and are present most of the day; they are much more intense and longer than UVB.
 The exposure we get from UVA can be misleading, because it shows up in the skin as a delayed reaction.

-So hopefully you can see why it is SO VERY important to always wear sunscreen and carry out SAFE SUN PRACTICES, in order to PROTECT the HEALTH of your skin.
+Hopefully, you can see why it is SO essential always to wear sunscreen and carry out SAFE SUN PRACTICES to PROTECT the HEALTH of your skin.